Olga Schor: The Tale of Tsarevich Svetomir

 Olga Alexandrovna had mystical moods: a letter of 25 January 1929 describes a vision of L. D. Zinovieva-Annibal who visited her, the feeling of "a sensual connection with the departed", but at the same time O. Schor "painfully could not remember what she said".
 Yuri Ivask recounted one of Olga Schor's memories from the time of Berdyaev's Academy: during a furious argument between I. A. Ilyin and P. A. Florensky, when Father Paul was "humbly listening", a small pink ball flew out of his mouth and entered Ilyin's: "It blocked his mouth, but painlessly!"
 While working on Svetomir, O. Schor claimed that she was fulfilling V. Ivanov's dying wish.
 Moreover, V. I. Ivanov and O. A. Schor sincerely believed, that their spiritual connection would not be broken after their physical death and that the poet could "dictate" from the other side of the world.
 D. V. Ivanov, the poet's son, wrote about the same: in O. Schor's letter to him, dated 26 August 1967, he describes one of these visions.
-However, it is quite possible that Ivanov's command to save Svetomir correlates with what Ludwig Tieck did for Novalis's novel Heinrich von Oftendingen, that is, to publish the text with a statement of the author's intention in order to save it for posterity[58].
+However, it is quite possible that Ivanov's command to save Svetomir correlates with what Ludwig Tieck did for Novalis's novel Heinrich von Oftendingen, that is, to publish the text with a statement of the author's intention to save it for posterity[58].
 The materials mentioned by O. Schor in her biography, the preface to the Brussels Collected Works, have not yet been found, but in 2023 the O. A. Schor archive, also kept at the V. Ivanov Research Centre in Rome, was still being processed.